 Policy CD-1.14 Development set back from the Coastal Trail.
-All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 feet from the edge of the Coastal Trail parcel edge (which includes the Old Haul Road, Noyo Headland Park trail, and Pomo Bluffs Park trail) and shall be consistent with all other applicable LCP setback requirements.
+All new development (including decks and balconies) shall be set back at least 50 feet from the edge of the Coastal Trail (the physical multiuse trail) or 200 feet from the bluff edge (whichever is more) on the Mill Site.
+All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 feet from the Old Haul Road and shall be consistent with all other applicable LCP setback requirements.